RutlandMint/Documents/Member Agreements/membership_addendum.md

 **Business Membership Named Member:**

- ☐ This member is a named member under business member listed as payor, and is not individualy charged.
+ ☐ This member is named under the business member listed as payor, and is not individualy charged.

 ### Storage & Dedicated Workspace